juspay/hyperswitch/README.md

 ### 🌟 Supported Payment Processors and Methods

-As of Sept 2023, we support 50+ payment processors and multiple global payment methods.
+As of today, Hyperswitch supports 50+ payment processors and multiple global payment methods.
 In addition, we are continuously integrating new processors based on their reach and community requests.
-Our target is to support 100+ processors by H2 2023.
+Our target is to support 100+ processors by H2 2024.
 You can find the latest list of payment processors, supported methods, and features [here][supported-connectors-and-features].

 [supported-connectors-and-features]: https://hyperswitch.io/pm-list